ozataman/snap-extension-session/README.md

 And you are done.
-While you have to do this manually for now, we will in the future have the @snap@ executable auto-generate some of this boiler plate for you.
+While you have to do this manually for now, we will in the future have the snap executable auto-generate some of this boiler plate for you.